end2endzone/end2endzone-hugo/content/blog/2015-03-15-how-to-make-a-time-lapse-video-with-free-tools-and-a-dslr-camera.md

 A low frame rate (between 1 fps to 15 fps) in the final video would result to a final video with hard transitions.

-If you make your calculations for a video with too hard transitions, the viewer could get confused about what just happened since frames have a tendency to &quot;jump&quot; from one to another.
+If you make your calculations for a video with too hard transitions, the viewer could get confused about what just happened since frames have a tendency to "jump" from one to another.

 Usual examples are building constructions or rotting fruits.

 ## Calculating the best interval

-Once you have defined what kind of transitions you want, and the &quot;amount&quot; of movement you want to show in your final video, here's how to perfectly define the right interval time to get very smooth or hard transitions.
+Once you have defined what kind of transitions you want, and the "amount" of movement you want to show in your final video, here's how to perfectly define the right interval time to get very smooth or hard transitions.

 You first need to define the following: